 #3.
 Hang Clothes to Dry

 Another big power user in our homes is our clothes dryers.
 Not only do they use a lot of energy to dry all of our laundry, but they can also add some heat to our house during months where we want to keep our house cool.
 In these months, consider hanging your clothes to dry outside.
 The sun and the wind will work together to dry your clothes reasonably quickly.
-The sun can work to kill certain bacteria that can gather in your clothes, and depending on the quality of the air where you leave, your clothes will smell amazing!
+The UV Light from the sun can work to kill certain bacteria that can gather in your clothes, and depending on the quality of the air where you leave, your clothes will smell amazing!
 Plus, hanging clothes up outside gets you enjoying the outdoors which is great for your mental health.

 #4.
 Programmable Thermostats

 If you don’t have them, consider replacing or having someone replace your old thermostats with programmable ones.
 A programmable thermostat will allow you to heat and cool your house when you most need it while allowing your furnace to use less energy when you are out or away.
 Some people think it takes less energy to keep your house at the same temperature all day, that it takes too much power to bring the heat back up or to cool the house back down.
 This is not true.
-Slight variations in the temperature will not cause your heat or A/C to work too hard.
+Slight variations in the temperature will not cause your heat or air conditioning to work too hard.

 #5.
 Clean Up